sidshank/sidshank.github.io/_posts/2024-05-17-optimize-for-agency-and-performance.md

 Over the long term, I want to be mindful of the skills and experience I’m gathering and make sure I’m finding opportunities to “perform” them.

+Questions to ponder:
-Something to ponder, or ask yourself: ***If my work isn’t “sparking joy” (sorry Marie Kondo) lately, is it because I am not “performing”?
-Not in the strict “performance management” sense, but in the sense of not being able to use the skills and experience I value?***
+1. ***If my work isn’t “sparking joy” (sorry Marie Kondo) lately, is it because I am not “performing”?
+Not in the strict “performance management” sense, but in the sense of not being able to use the skills and experiences I value?***
+2. ***If I am working on (or want to work on) things that bring me joy, but these things aren't valued in my organizational context, can I ever be considered a high performer?***